 The height of the diamond from the culet to the top of the table is considered the depth %.
 The depth % is calculated by dividing the depth by the width.
 This measurement is reported in millimeters and percentage.
 For instance, a diamond of 4mm in depth and 4.5 mm in width would have a depth percentage of 88.8%.

 A lower depth % of two equal carat diamonds usually appears larger due to increased width.
 A depth % that is too low, though, can create a dark appearance as it will not reflect light very well.

 These aspects impact a diamond’s beauty, but they are not the most important components to consider when making a decision.

 The fact that a diamond has or doesn’t have an AGS certification does not make the gemstone more expensive.
 The AGS is an independent grading entity and does not have a stake in the sale of a diamond.
 Diamonds certified by the AGS sell at similar prices to their GIA equivalents.
-Generally, the AGS is one half of a Color and Clarity upgrade from the GIA.
-An AGS certification is one of the best measures to ensure you purchase a diamond that is as it reports.

 Advantages of AGS Certification

 In addition to evaluating diamonds, the AGS provides: